jewel/clearskies/protocol/core.md

 hasn't been written to while the hash was being computed.
 Peers should then be notified of the change.

-Change notifications are signed messages.
+Change notifications are signed messages except when sent to other read-write peers.

 Read-only peers should append the change notification, and its signature, to the stored manifest that it's keeping for each read-write peer.
 (Each piece